 In February 2016, the FASB issued Accounting Standard Update ("ASU") No. 2016-02, Leases (Topic 842).
 The amendments in this update require an entity to recognize a right-of-use asset and lease liability for all leases with terms of more than 12 months.
 Recognition, measurement and presentation of expenses will depend on classification as finance or operating lease.
 The amendments also require certain quantitative and qualitative disclosures about leasing arrangements.
 The updated guidance required a modified retrospective adoption.
 In July 2018, the FASB issued ASU No. 2018-11, Targeted Improvements.
 The amendments in this update provide entities with an additional (and optional) transition method to adopt the new lease requirements by allowing entities to initially apply the requirements by recognizing a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 The amendments in this update also provided lessors with a practical expedient, by class of underlying asset, to not separate nonlease components from the associated lease contract.
-This expedient is limited to circumstances in which the nonlease components otherwise would be accounted for under the new revenue guidance and both (1) the timing and pattern of transfer are the same for the nonlease components and associated lease component and (2) the lease contract in accordance with Topic 606 if the nonlease component is the predominant component otherwise, the lessor should account for the combined component as an operating lease in accordance with Topic 842.
+This expedient is limited to circumstances in which the nonlease components otherwise would be accounted for under the new revenue guidance and both (1) the timing and pattern of transfer are the same for the nonlease components and associated lease component and (2) the lease component, if accounted for separately, would be classified as an operating lease.
+If the lessor uses this practical expedient they would account for the lease contract in accordance with Topic 606 if the nonlease component is the predominant component otherwise, the lessor should account for the combined component as an operating lease in accordance with Topic 842.
 In July 2018, the FASB issued ASU No. 2018-10, Codification Improvements to Topic 842, Leases.
 This ASU clarifies certain language in ASU 2016-02 and corrects certain references and inconsistencies.
-We adopted these standards effective January 1, 2019.
-See Note 5, Leases for a discussion of the impact and required disclosures.
+We adopted these standards effective January 1, 2019 (see Note 5: Leases for a discussion of the imp